coola007/PWdashboard/README.md

 <img src="http://www.mywebmymail.com/images/newstories/HTML5_Logo_64.png" height="64px" width="64px">

 Capture your data with a simple device like a Raspberry Pi and post the measurements to your hosting provider so you can display your data in real-time on your own website.
+As from version 1.0.2 it is possible to run PWdashboard from the local device using the original Weewx database.
+As all graph creation and calculations are done on the fly on the client, the load on the local device is kept to a minimum.

 The dashboard is cross-browser & cross-platform compatible.